alamgirakash2000/mediexpense-predictor/README.md

 - This machine learning model is created with the Multiple Variable linear regression algorithm.
-- This frontend is created with React and Next js framework
+- This frontend is created with React and Next js framework deployed on Vercel
-- The RESTful api backend is created with Python Flask Framework
+- The RESTful api backend is created with Python Flask Framework deployed on heroku